Kenneth M. Trombly, Partner

 Bar Association Activities

-District of Columbia Bar, Bread for the City Legal Clinic, D.C.
-Bar Pro-bono Project Mentor Attorney, 2001-present.
-Elected to Steering Committee of Section on Injury to Persons and Property, 1995; Co Chair, 1996-1997; Section on Litigation; elected to Steering Committee of Law Office Management Section; Co-author of 1996 revisions to the chapter on Handling Personal Injury Cases, D.C.
+Mentor Attorney, District of Columbia Bar, Bread for the City Legal Clinic, D.C.
+Bar Pro-bono Project, 2001-present.
+Elected to Steering Committee of the D.C.
+Bar Section on Injury to Persons and Property, 1995; Co Chair, 1996-1997; D.C.
+Bar Section on Litigation; elected to Steering Committee of the D.C.
+Bar Law Office Management Section; Co-author of 1996 revisions to the chapter on Handling Personal Injury Cases, D.C.
 Practice Manual (D.C.
-Bar Publications); Digested Opinions of the Honorable Charles R. Richey for The District Court Digest; Delegate, District of Columbia Judicial Conference, 1995, 1998, 1999; Moderator, District of Columbia Superior Court Annual Bench & Bar Meeting, 1998; Bar Association of the District of Columbia, Member of Review Panel for 1998 and 2002 Revisions of Standardized Civil Jury Instructions for the District of Columbia.
+Bar Publications); Digested Opinions of the Honorable Charles R. Richey for The District Court Digest, a DC Bar Publication; Delegate, District of Columbia Judicial Conference, 1995, 1998, 1999; Moderator, District of Columbia Superior Court Annual Bench & Bar Meeting, 1998; Bar Association of the District of Columbia, Member of Review Panel for 1998 and 2002 Revisions of Standardized Civil Jury Instructions for the District of Columbia.

 American Association for Justice (formerly known as The Association of Trial Lawyers of America); Sustaining Member; Article Peer Reviewer, TRIAL Magazine; Member, Standing Committee on Public Education, 1993-1996; Sections: Product Liability, Professional Negligence, Motor Vehicles and Premises Liability; Member, Traumatic Brain Injury Litigation Group; Member, Interstate Trucking Litigation Group; Fellow, National College of Advocacy.